 The Portuguese Sangria is a refreshing summer drink that goes well with any food in Porto.
 The sangria is commonly made with either red or white wine, liquor (brandy, sherry, port wine), mixed fruits (apples, oranges), a cinnamon stick, sprigs of fresh mint leaves, fruit juices, and ice.

-I’ve seen red and white sangria on the menu in Porto restaurants, but there are other variations including passion fruit and other fruit-based drinks.
+I’ve seen red and white sangria on the menu in Porto restaurants, but other variations include passion fruit and other fruit-based drinks.

 Have one (or a few) for breakfast in Porto or as an afternoon snack.
 And make sure to try the Portuguese custard tart with cinnamon.
 The cafe will either sprinkle it for you, or you can find some at the table.

 If you crave custard tarts after your Portugal trip, you can find authentic Portuguese egg tarts in other Portuguese colonies like Brazil and Macau and a similar egg tart in Hong Kong.
-Or if you are keen, learn how to make pastel de nata so you can bring Portugal home with you.
+Or if you are keen, learn how to make pastel de nata and bring a bit of Portugal home with you.

 There are many types of doces conventuais in Portugal.
 These confectionery treats are made with large amounts of sugar and egg yolk and were traditionally made by nuns who lived in Portuguese monasteries and convents.

-Pastéis de nata is one and is a poplar dessert that you can find throughout Portugal.
+Pastéis de nata is one and is a popular dessert that you can find throughout Portugal.

-There are other regional desserts that are made with the same ingredients as well.
+Other regional desserts are made with the same ingredients as well.
 For example, Ovo moles de Aveiro is a small pastry made with egg yolk and sugar wrapped with a rice paper casing or wheat flour casing.
 And even though it came from Aveiro, you can find this unique dessert throughout the bakeries and cafes in Porto.